dmoses/preservation_documentation/preservation action plans/image.md

 #### Introduction

-This document describes the preservation plan for image content in the York University Digital Library.
+This document describes the preservation plan for image content in the $repo.
 Most of the image content content is from the Clara Thomas Archives and Special Collections.
 The preservation plan for image content follows from policies and practices described in the [Digital Preservation Strategic Plan]($repo_urldocumentation/digital-preservation-implementation-plan) and the [Digital Preservation Implementation Plan]($repo_urldocumentation/digital-preservation-implementation-plan).
 This document explains practical steps that $institution take to preserve the intellectual content of image in digital format.
 It outlines the basic tools, methods, and standards used for the long-term preservation of image content.

 #### Content Formats